Skip to main content

 Frequently Asked Questions

-No. Start with the AI features built into the tools you already use (Word/Google Docs, Outlook/Gmail, Zoom).
+Do I need to buy new software to start using AI?
+No. Start with AI features built into tools you already use: Word or Google Docs for drafting, Outlook or Gmail for inbox help, and Zoom or Teams for meeting capture.
 Those give low-risk, low-cost wins before you spend on third-party services.

-Costs vary: some features are free; user-focused tools typically range $10–$30 per user per month; simple chatbots can be $0–$100/month.
-Custom integrations are more.
-Measure time saved to justify recurring fees.
+How much will AI cost for a small team?
+Costs vary: some features are free; user-focused tools typically range $10–$30 per user per month; simple chatbots can be $0–$100 per month.
+Custom integrations and developer time add to upfront costs.
+Measure the time saved to justify any recurring fee.

-Yes — AI can create plausible-sounding errors.
+Will AI make mistakes on important documents?
+Yes — AI can produce plausible-sounding errors.
 Always have a human review legally or financially important outputs.
-For documents, use templates and a short human checklist that verifies numbers, dates, and named parties.
+Use templates and a short human checklist that verifies numbers, dates, and named parties before you send anything out.

+Can AI replace a human assistant or bookkeeper entirely?
 Not reliably.
-AI can handle repetitive drafting, triage, and data cleanups, but it still needs human oversight for judgment, context, and regulated work.
-Think of AI as a helper that makes your staff faster, not a replacement for experienced people.
+AI handles repetitive drafting, triage, and data cleanups well, but it still needs human oversight for judgment, context, and regulated work.
+Think of AI as a helper that lets staff work faster, not as a full replacement for experienced people.

 #AI#automation#small business#productivity